A Brief History

 - Apply cotton balls saturated with SSS to your piercing one at a time.
 After a cotton ball has made contact with your piercing, throw it away and grab a fresh one.
 Make sure to apply SSS-soaked cotton balls to both the front and back of your new ear piercing.

 Here are a few other things to keep in mind during the ear piercing healing process:

-- You should never twist, turn or slide your jewelry, because that might push bacteria into your healing ear piercing.
+- Never twist, turn or slide your jewelry, because that might push bacteria into your healing ear piercing.

-- If you have to touch your ear piercing for some reason, be sure to wash your hands with antibacterial soap or put on gloves first.
+- Be sure to wash your hands with antibacterial soap or put on gloves before touching your piercing.

-- Do not apply any oils, creams or balms to your piercings while they're healing.
-Once fully healed, you can use Smelly Gelly as a deodorizer that will also act as a helpful lubricant when inserting tapers and new jewelry.
+- Do not apply any oils, creams, or balms to your piercings while they're healing.
+Once fully healed, you can use Smelly Gelly, a deodorizer that will also act as a helpful lubricant when inserting tapers and new jewelry.

 - Protect your earlobe and helix piercings from hair products, because they can irritate your sensitive new piercing.
 Shield your ear when you apply hair spray, and keep gel and mousse away from your ear piercings.

 - Try not to sleep on your side during the healing process, particularly if you’ve recently gotten a helix piercing.